tnc-ca-geo/animl-base/README.md

 - SSD external drive (250GB)

 ### Set up hardware and OS

-1. To set up the Pi, load Rasbian to the SD card:
+#### Step 1 - load Rasbian to the SD card:

 1. Format the SD card using a desktop computer with the SD card [memory card formatter](https://www.sdcard.org/downloads/formatter/)

 2. Download the Rasberry Pi Imager for your OS [here](https://www.raspberrypi.org/downloads/) and step through wizard to burn the Rasbian image to the SD card
-    3. Eject the SD card from your desktop computer, inster into Pi, and plug in the Pi to turn it on
+3. Eject the SD card from your desktop computer, insert into Pi, and plug in the Pi to turn it on
 4. Change the password of the default pi user by opening the terminal, enter `passwd` on the command line and press Enter.
 You'll be prompted to enter your current password to authenticate (if you haven't set it yet the default pw is `raspberry`), and then asked for a new password.

-2. Create new user called "animl", give it the same permissions as pi user, and switch user:
+#### Step 2 - Create new user called "animl", give it the same permissions as pi user,
+and switch user:
 ```
 $ sudo adduser animl